FAQ's

 Can I cancel after my delivery?

-You can return an item within 14 days as long as it is in the same condition as when it was delivered.
-It must not have been unpacked or assembled and must contain all parts included for resale.
+You can return an item that isn't bespoke or made to order within 14 days as long as it is in the same condition as when it was delivered.

 Is there a charge to return goods?